 Schleif is active organizing conference sessions for professional organizations and serving on editorial boards, as well as review panels for granting agencies in the U.S. and Europe.
 She regularly participates in various international study groups, delivers lectures and conference presentations in many countries, and works internationally as consultant for television documentaries.

-Schleif regularly teaches the following catalogue lecture courses: Romanesque, Late Gothic Art in Central Europe, and German Renaissance and Reformation Art.
-She has led seminars on Naked, Nude and Unclothed in the Middle Ages and Renaissance; The Multisensory Middle Ages and Renaissance; Katerina Lemmel; Animals and Art in the Middle Ages and Renaissance; The Medieval and Renaissance Faire; Gender and Postcolonial Theory; The Geese Book (taught with V. Schier); Nuns and (Visual) Culture in the Middle Ages and the Renaissance; Self-Representations of Women and Men in the Middle Ages and Renaissance; Albrecht Durer: Man, Myth, Milieu; Art and Audiences, 800–1800 (taught with C. Göttler); Ideology, Iconology, and Semiotics (taught with J. G. Sweeney); Peasants, Jews, Pagans, Heretics, and Art in the Middle Ages and the Renaissance; Iconoclasm, Censorship, Controversies Over Images, 300–1550; Patrons, Matrons, Sponsors, and Donors of Art, 300–1550; and Self-Portraits in the Middle Ages and the Renaissance.
-She likewise teaches Art History and Methodologies for incoming graduate students and Methods for undergraduates.
+Schleif regularly teaches the following catalogue lecture courses: Monasteries, Madonnas and Manuscripts; Romanesque; Late Gothic Art in Central Europe; and German Renaissance and Reformation Art.
+She has led seminars on Virtual Reality: Middle Ages and Renaissance; Naked, Nude and Unclothed in the Middle Ages and Renaissance; The Multisensory Middle Ages and Renaissance; Katerina Lemmel; Animals and Art in the Middle Ages and Renaissance; The Medieval and Renaissance Faire; Gender and Postcolonial Theory; The Geese Book (taught with V. Schier); Nuns and (Visual) Culture in the Middle Ages and the Renaissance; Self-Representations of Women and Men in the Middle Ages and Renaissance; Albrecht Durer: Man, Myth, Milieu; Art and Audiences, 800–1800 (taught with C. Göttler); Ideology, Iconology, and Semiotics (taught with J. G. Sweeney); Peasants, Jews, Pagans, Heretics, and Art in the Middle Ages and the Renaissance; Iconoclasm, Censorship, Controversies Over Images, 300–1550; Patrons, Matrons, Sponsors, and Donors of Art, 300–1550; and Self-Portraits in the Middle Ages and the Renaissance.
+She likewise teaches History, Theory and Criticism for incoming Ph.
+D. students; Art History and Methodologies for incoming MA students; and Methods for undergraduates.